Monday 1 June 2020

 I got lucky.
 In an early terror mission I captured a Deep One terrorist alive.
 You need a live Deep One to research advanced armour and advanced submarine construction.
 Without advanced submarine construction you can't finish the game.

-To complicate matters you have to research a dead Deep One first, then a living Deep One.
-But the Deep Ones are removed from the pool of enemies early in the game, so unless you capture one in the first few missions you're stuffed.
-I know all of this because I looked at UFOPaedia, but players in 1993 without access to alt.games.xcom must have been baffled.
+To complicate matters you have to research a dead Deep One first, then a bunch of unrelated technology, then a living Deep One.
+If you get the order wrong the game becomes unwinnable.
+But the Deep Ones are removed from the pool of enemies early in the game, so unless you capture one in the first few missions and keep it in reserve you're stuffed.
+I know about this because I looked at UFOPaedia, but players in 1995 without access to alt.games.xcom must have been baffled.

-You can also break the game by researching certain technologies without a sample of a third technology in your base inventory.
+You can also break the game by researching certain technologies without having a sample of a third technology in your base inventory.
 If you sell off your captured mind control readers and then research the mind control lab, you can never unlock the mind control disruptor that allows your soldiers to conduct psionic attacks.
-A similar problem affects the more advanced melee weapons, and researching at least one alien rank causes the research tree to bug out entirely.
+A similar problem affects the more advanced melee weapons.

 Again, it feels as if the developers played through the research tree once, with a guide in front of them, just to see if it worked, but they didn't ask someone outside the team to have a go.
 In contrast Enemy Unknown had a simple, bug-free research tree that added a bit of strategic depth to the game without getting in the way.